CAT 2017 results: Candidates complain over low scores, IIM Lucknow says ‘no errors’

 However, IIM Lucknow denied any errors.
 The convener Neeraj Dwivedi told the indianexpress.com, “There are no errors in the notified scores and percentiles of candidates.
 IIMs only report scaled scores and percentiles.
 The scoring and the equating process is as given on the CAT website.”

-Common Admission Test (CAT) is conducted in two sessions and the questions in each section of both slots are difficult.
+Common Admission Test (CAT) is conducted in two sessions and the questions in each section of both slots are different and may be at different difficulty level.
 In slot 1, many candidates have found DILR section tough while some complained about the VARC section in slot 2.

 Read | CAT 2017: Gujarat boy scores 99.95 percentile, shares exam strategy